 Take photos at the Mnajdra Temple Complex

-If all you fancy in your visits is photography, then the Mnajdra Temple Complex is a location you just cannot overlook.
-This is basically a megalithic limestone temple complex which occupies the heartland of Malta.
+If all you fancy in your visits is photography, then the Mnajdra is a location you just cannot overlook.
+This is basically a megalithic limestone complex which occupies the heartland of Malta.
 It is estimated to be around 5,000 years of age and preserves the history of the island.

 Its ruins are very great for photography.
 By being iconic and easily recognized, they also serve as proof that you indeed visited the island at some point.
 This is why you have to stop by and take photos of the area.

 Stretch yourself out at the Upper Barrakka Gardens

 After a hard and busy day, you might want to rewind by detaching yourself from the rest of the city.
 The Upper Barrakka Gardens are perhaps your most convenient destination of choice.
 These gardens are basically scenic and confer some panoramic views.
 They are also spacious and not congested.

 You will thus enjoy relaxing at the gardens and breathing some fresh air.
 Being great to behold, the gardens also provide an excellent opportunity for photography.
 So, carry your camera along with you.
 You will also be able to capture other popular landmarks from the area.

 Get to know Malta’s Involvement in WWII at the Fort Saint Elmo